I want to be the first to wish you all a very Happy, Healthy & Prosperous New Years.

 For example if the money was used for salaries rather than equipment it may be much harder to get the money back through a refinance.
 The SBA lenders want to see that the money was actually used in the business for purchasing tenant improvements, equipment, inventory anything that can be turned back into future company profits.
 Working capital loans that are not being used for true expansion are getting much harder to get approved.

-small business loan make sure you can properly document the need as well as the past expense.
+So before you ask for a debt refinance as part of working capital for a small business loan make sure you can properly document the need as well as the past expense.
 The other requirement for debt refinance for SBA loans is that the SBA can only take out a loan that is more expensive then the new SBA loan proposed.
 Not only must their be a substantial savings between the two loans, the terms of the SBA loan also must be better.
 Its getting harder and harder to establish the refinance of an existing loan with an new SBA loans.

 In my opinion its better to refinance a non-SBA loan with cash or cash equivalent and then apply for an in increase or a new SBA loan that has nothing to do with a debt refinance but a request for expansion capital etc. The request will most likely be approved if its for a growing company with strong financials, this most likely will not work for a start up operation.